BSteffaniak/lazyaws/CONTRIBUTING.md

 ## PR walkthrough

-[This video](https://www.youtube.com/watch?v=kNavnhzZHtk) walks through the process of adding a small feature to lazygit.
+[This video](https://www.youtube.com/watch?v=kNavnhzZHtk) walks through the process of adding a small feature to lazyaws.
 If you have no idea where to start, watching that video is a good first step.

 ## All code changes happen through Pull Requests